csae1152/CassandraForBeginners/README.md

 It is worth noting that unlike the projection in a SQL SELECT, there is no guarantee that the results will contain all of the columns specified, because Cassandra is schemaless.

+Because of this feature (schemaless) it's not necessary to restart Cassandra after DB changes.